Furnish your Home

 One client wanted oxblood round chairs with matte black legs for their dining room—where are you going to find these?

 A home is made of big things, but a home is really made cozy by the small things.
-We do source and go out of the country from time to time to buy a few artwork and accessories that we just fall in love with and display and store at our showroom just waiting of that right space to design and decorate.
-This is how we achieve the level of sophistication and homeyness to a house.
-Our designers have impeccable taste, and there has been times were we had to fish through unattractive items to find the hidden gem.
+We do source and go out of the country from time to time to buy a few artwork and accessories that we just fall in love with and display and store at our showroom just waiting for that right space to design and decorate.
+This is how we achieve the level of sophistication and homeyness of a house.
+Our designers have impeccable taste, and there have been times were we had to fish through unattractive items to find the hidden gem.

 Take a look at just a few accessory examples in this room.